 Place the turkey directly on the grate breast side up, or if you want to keep the smoker a little cleaner, you can leave the turkey on the baking sheet.

-If you are using a smoker that has multiple levels, you can place the turkey on a Bradley rack to make it easy to transport it to the smoker and then back into the house once it’s finished.
+If you are using a smoker that has multiple levels, you can place the turkey on a Bradley rack or Weber grill pan to make it easy to transport it to the smoker and then back into the house once it's finished.
 Multiple levels allow you to place a pan on a lower rack to catch the syrup and turkey juices.

 I used pecan wood for this turkey but almost any fruit wood or a mix of pecan and fruit wood such as apple, plum, or cherry, would be great.